kaulrohit/TwitterVisualiser/README.md

 - mongodb://team:swinburne@43.240.97.166/chicagoCrime

 From here you can access the databases using the command line.
 To copy these to your database, use `mongodump --uri="mongodb://mongodb0.example.com:27017"` from your PC (not the mongo shell), where the string is one of the above mongoDB locations.
 This will generate a dump file for you, which you can then use with the `mongorestore` command to add to your local database.
-From there, get the credentials for your databases and add them to the variables.env file in the backend.
-You won't be able to add the images database because that would also require that you move all the images to your own computer.
+From there, get the credentials for your databases and add them to the `variables.env` file in the backend.
+You won't be able to add the exact sane images database that we use on production since you'd need the same images, however you can run our own image database provided you set it up with the same schema.
+There is a mongo database dump for the viscrime db in the `dbdumps` directory.